Dr-Eti/RtarD-Tarjans_DFS_in_R/README.md

-# RtarD - finding strongly connected components in a digraph using R
+# RtarD - find strongly connected components in a digraph using R

 This code implements in ***R*** the uber-famous ***Tar***jan's algorithm for finding strongly connected components in a digraph by ***D***epth-first Search